abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

 - **DataLion** [https://datalion.com/]
   - Next-generation SaaS-based data visualization and analysis software suite for marketing, research, media, and BI data.
-  - DataLion offers innovative visualizations such as networks, heat maps, bubble charts, chorddiagrams, and others.
+  - DataLion offers innovative visualizations such as networks, heat maps, bubble charts, chord diagrams, and others.
 It also enables its users to integrate their own custom chart types.
   - About 50+ types of charts are available.

 - **Datawrapper** [https://www.datawrapper.de/]